* Calls attacks "sophisticated"

 By Ian Sherr

-SAN FRANCISCO, Feb 23 (Reuters) - Intel Corp (INTC.O) said it faced a "sophisticated" hacker attack in January about the same time as the recently publicized Chinese hacker attacks on Google Inc (GOOG.O) but said there was no clear link between the two events.
+SAN FRANCISCO, Feb 23 Intel Corp (INTC.O) said it faced a "sophisticated" hacker attack in January about the same time as the recently publicized Chinese hacker attacks on Google Inc (GOOG.O), but noted no clear link between the two events.

 Asked whether Intel had spoken or worked with Google on this issue, Mulloy said: "Our security folks work very closely and collaboratively throughout the industry."

-Intel shares were down 54 cents or 2.6 percent at $20.33 on Nasdaq.
-(Reporting by Ian Sherr, additional reporting by Alexei Oreskovic; Editing by Lisa Von Ahn and Gerald E. McCormick)
+Intel shares closed down 48 cents, or 2.31 percent, at $20.38 on Nasdaq.
+They edged up to $20.40 after hours.
+(Reporting by Ian Sherr; Additional reporting by Alexei Oreskovic; Editing by Lisa Von Ahn, Gerald E. McCormick and Richard Chang)